 Earlier this year I spent 48 hours chomping my way around the foodie delights of Carmarthenshire, flitting from restaurant to restaurant on a jam-packed press trip organised by the local tourist board, Discover Carmarthenshire.
 A hard gig, but someone had to do it…

 The base for the whirlwind weekend was the gorgeous Glan-Yr-Afon cottage, an idyllic riverside retreat in a former Welsh wool mill, recently renovated by outdoorsy couple, Tanya and Duncan.
-Though I didn’t get to spend as much time in it as I’d have liked, the cottage still left a lasting impression and I knew I’d be booking a return visit very soon (in fact, this is where I’ve booked my escape-from-it-all mini-moon later this year).
+Though I didn’t get to spend as much time in it as I’d have liked, the cottage still left a lasting impression and I knew I’d be booking a return visit very soon (in fact, this is where we’ve booked our escape-from-it-all mini-moon later this year).

 The best part?
 You don’t need to worry about the washing up, because there’s even a built-in dishwasher 😁

-Stay at The Reading Room
+Stay at The Artist’s Loft

 Check in is available from 4pm meaning plenty of time for countryside walks before you arrive, and check out is at noon – meaning time for a lie in, too.

 Not really interested in creature comforts?
 Is Bear Grylls is more your vibe?
 You’re in luck; Tanya and Duncan also have a variety of private, secluded and absolutely beautiful wild camping spots, they were kind enough to give us the guided tour.

 Some of the pitches are in private fields, others perched amongst trees or next to the river.
 To find out more about their wild camping pitches, email email@example.com.